bdlm/log/README.md

 ## Backtrace data

-The default formatters also have a `trace` mode that is disabled by default.
+The standard formatters also have a `trace` mode that is disabled by default.
 Rather than acting as an additional log level, it is instead a verbose mode that includes the full backtrace of the call that triggered the log write.
+To enable trace output, set `EnableTrace` to `true`.

 Here are the above examples with trace enabled:

-To enable trace output in the standard Formatters, set `EnableTrace` to `true`.

 ### TextFormat